solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Using the useJupiter react hook

 The useJupiter Hook takes all the parameters required for it to find the routes through which Tokens of both InputMint and OutputMint can be swapped.
+To learn more about it go [here](https://docs.jup.ag/jupiter-react/using-the-react-hook)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>